 A note about the A2 Optimized WordPress Installation

-This installer will automatically configure your WordPress website with
+This installer will automatically configure your WordPress website with several speed and security optimizations:

 - Page caching